nychealth/EH-dataportal/content/data-stories/violence/index.md

 Decades of government and societal {{< rawhtml >}}<a href="#disinvestmentCollapse" data-toggle="collapse" class="badge badge-pill badge-warning">disinvestment</a> from practices like redlining means limited opportunity and resources, and results in higher rates of poverty in some neighborhoods.</p>
 <div class="collapse mb-2 drawerbg px-2 py-2 mx-2" id="disinvestmentCollapse">
     <strong>Disinvestment</strong> is when either government agencies or private companies deliberately withhold or withdraw resources and opportunity from a neighborhood or community. </p>
-    <p>The history of disinvesment is tied to racist practices and policies - like denyng people of color loans to buy homes.
+    <p>The history of disinvestment is tied to racist practices and policies - like denyng people of color loans to buy homes.
 Disinvestment is also planned shrinkage, a steady decline of public funding for public housing, services, education - especially in cities, and especially in neighborhoods populated mostly by people of color.</p>
     </div>{{< /rawhtml >}}

 As a result of this disinvestment, we see a clear relationship between poverty and violence.
 As a neighborhood's poverty level increases, so do assaults.